KNOWDYN/terafab-decision-twin/README.md

 - emits scalar, vector, and matrix outputs with metadata and reproducibility hashes;
 - exports JSON, Markdown, CSV summaries, and gate matrices.

-## What it does not do

-- It does not verify any Terafab site load, water permit, yield, cost, financing, grid interconnection, or operating status.
-- It does not convert stress tests or assumptions into facts.
-- It does not include restricted or proprietary Terafab source documents.
-- It does not claim affiliation with Terafab or its employees.

 ## Package status

 Public release: `0.3.0`.